SeeknnDestroy/smile-detection/README.md

-# Real-Time Smile Detection Web App
+# Smile Detection Game

 ## Description

-The Real-Time Smile Detection Web App is a cutting-edge application that leverages machine learning and real-time video to count smiles from two individuals independently.
+Smile Detection Game is a cutting-edge application that leverages machine learning and real-time video to count smiles from two individuals independently.
 Powered by the face-api.js library, the application employs facial expression analysis to determine when a person is smiling and updates the smile counter correspondingly.
+The game lasts for 10 seconds and the winner is the person who smiles the most during that time.

 ## Live Demo